When I first visited Québec City in 2013, I fell in love.

 Canada Day is moving day in Québec

 For able-bodied people, Québec City is very walkable and easy to enjoy.
-Unfortunately, Old Québec’s narrow, cobbled streets, many at steep inclines, make exploring the area a challenge for those who use a wheelchair.
-Note that the popular funicular that connects Terrasse Dufferin in Old Québec with Petit-Champlain in Old Lower Town is fully accessible.
+Unfortunately, Vieux Québec’s narrow, cobbled streets, many at steep inclines, make exploring the area a challenge for those who use a wheelchair.
+Note that the popular funicular that connects Terrasse Dufferin in Vieux Québec with Petit-Champlain in Old Lower Town is fully accessible.

 If you’re injured in Québec City, what should you do?

-There is an English-speaking hospital in Québec City, Jeffery Hale – though it is the Ste-Foy neighborhood, outside of the center of town, and not open 24/7.
-If you need immediate urgent care while you’re in Old Québec, the closest hospital is Hôtel Dieu.
+Jeffery Hale – St Brigid’s hospital caters to English-speaking patients – though it is the Ste-Foy neighborhood, outside of the center of town, and not open 24/7.
+If you need immediate urgent care while you’re in Vieux Québec, the closest hospital is Hôtel Dieu.
 As someone who dislocated their shoulder and struggled though five hours in the ER, I would strongly recommend downloading a translation app prior to arriving to make communication with staff easier.
 Note that I did find most doctors spoke some English.

 While you may be able to communicate in English with medical staff, all medical paperwork will be in French.
 Also, upon arrival at the hospital you will be asked for insurance documentation, a credit card – or both.
 If you are a resident of Ontario and have OHIP, you will not need to pay in advance.